Updated on October 25, 2025

 Views of the Empire State Building and surrounding Midtown skyline add some atmosphere to a skating session at Bryant Park.

-Ice skating is another great way to enjoy winter outdoors—the rink at Bryant Park, Wolman Rink at Central Park and The Sky Rink at Chelsea Piers are some of our favorites!
-Catch beautiful views of the New York skyline while you skate, and then warm up with some shopping at Bryant Park’s Winter Village or the Chelsea Market.
+Ice skating is another great way to enjoy winter outdoors—the rink in Bryant Park, Wolman Rink at Central Park and The Sky Rink at Chelsea Piers are some of our favorites!
+Take in stunning views of the skyline as you glide across the ice, then escape the cold with shopping at Bryant Park’s Winter Village or Chelsea Market.
+Once you’ve had your fun skating and holiday shopping, it’s time to ring in the new year with one of the city’s most iconic celebrations.

-Speaking of beautiful views, the dazzling holiday of New Year’s Eve was practically made to be celebrated in New York.
-You can watch the New Year’s Eve ball descend in Times Square or watch the fireworks displays around the city.
-Check back on our blog in a few weeks for the complete guide to New Year’s in the Big Apple!
+The dazzling celebration of New Year’s Eve is a must-see in NYC.
+Watch the famous New Year’s Eve ball drop in Times Square or enjoy fireworks across the city.
+Check out our complete guide to New Year’s in the Big Apple!

-Snuggle up in this Chelsea apartment’s queen-sized bed for the perfect winter slumber.
+Snuggle up in this Chelsea apartment for a cozy winter slumber.
+(Rental ID: NY – 19210)

 Image of marchers with dragon puppet in the New York Chinatown Lunar New Year parade